IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_protection_group.html.markdown

 * `environment` - (Required, String) Specifies the environment of the Protection Group.
   * Constraints: Allowable values are: `kPhysical`, `kSQL`.
 * `is_paused` - (Optional, Boolean) Specifies if the the Protection Group is paused.
 New runs are not scheduled for the paused Protection Groups.
 Active run if any is not impacted.
+* `kubernetes_params` - (Optional, List) Specifies the parameters which are related to Kubernetes Protection Groups.
+Nested schema for **kubernetes_params**:
+	* `enable_indexing` - (Optional, Boolean) Specifies if indexing of files and folders is allowed or not while backing up namespace.
+If allowed files and folder can be recovered.
+	* `exclude_label_ids` - (Optional, List) Array of arrays of label IDs that specify labels to exclude.
+Optionally specify a list of labels to exclude from protecting by listing protection source ids of labels in this two dimensional array.
+Using this two dimensional array of label IDs, the Cluster generates a list of namespaces to exclude from protecting, which are derived from intersections of the inner arrays and union of the outer array.
+	* `exclude_object_ids` - (Optional, List) Specifies the objects to be excluded in the Protection Group.
+	* `exclude_params` - (Optional, List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+	Nested schema for **exclude_params**:
+		* `label_combination_method` - (Optional, String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+		  * Constraints: Allowable values are: `AND`, `OR`.
+		* `label_vector` - (Optional, List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+		Nested schema for **label_vector**:
+			* `key` - (Computed, String) The key of the label, used to identify the label.
+			* `value` - (Computed, String) The value associated with the label key.
+		* `objects` - (Optional, List) Array of objects that are to be included.
+	* `include_params` - (Optional, List) Specifies the parameters to in/exclude objects (e.g.: volumes).
+An object satisfying any of these criteria will be included by this filter.
+	Nested schema for **include_params**:
+		* `label_combination_method` - (Optional, String) Whether to include all the labels or any of them while performing inclusion/exclusion of objects.
+		  * Constraints: Allowable values are: `AND`, `OR`.
+		* `label_vector` - (Optional, List) Array of Object to represent Label that Specify Objects (e.g.: Persistent Volumes and Persistent Volume Claims) to Include or Exclude.It will be a two-dimensional array, where each inner array will consist of a key and value representing labels.
+Using this two dimensional array of Labels, the Cluster generates a list of items to include in the filter, which are derived from intersections or the union of these labels, as decided by operation parameter.
+		Nested schema for **label_vector**:
+			* `key` - (Computed, String) The key of the label, used to identify the label.
+			* `value` - (Computed, String) The value associated with the label key.
+		* `objects` - (Optional, List) Array of objects that are to be included.
+	* `label_ids` - (Optional, List) Array of array of label IDs that specify labels to protect.
+Optionally specify a list of labels to protect by listing protection source ids of labels in this two dimensional array.
+Using this two dimensional array of label IDs, the cluster generates a list of namespaces to protect, which are derived from intersections of the inner arrays and union of the outer array.
+	* `leverage_csi_snapshot` - (Optional, Boolean) Specifies if CSI snapshots should be used for backup of namespaces.
+	* `non_snapshot_backup` - (Optional, Boolean) Specifies if snapshot backup fails, non-snapshot backup will be proceeded.
+	* `objects` - (Optional, List) Specifies the objects included in the Protection Group.
+	Nested schema for **objects**:
+		* `backup_only_pvc` - (Optional, Boolean) Specifies whether to backup pvc and related resources only.
+		* `exclude_pvcs` - (Optional, List) Specifies a list of pvcs to exclude from being protected.
+This is only applicable to kubernetes.
+		Nested schema for **exclude_pvcs**:
+			* `id` - (Computed, Integer) Specifies the id of the pvc.
+			* `name` - (Computed, String) Name of the pvc.
+		* `excluded_resources` - (Optional, List) Specifies the resources to exclude during backup.
+		* `id` - (Required, Integer) Specifies the id of the object.
+		* `include_pvcs` - (Optional, List) Specifies a list of Pvcs to include in the protection.
+This is only applicable to kubernetes.
+		Nested schema for **include_pvcs**:
+			* `id` - (Computed, Integer) Specifies the id of the pvc.
+			* `name` - (Computed, String) Name of the pvc.
+		* `included_resources` - (Optional, List) Specifies the resources to include during backup.
+		* `name` - (Computed, String) Specifies the name of the object.
+		* `quiesce_groups` - (Optional, List) Specifies the quiescing rules are which specified by the user for doing backup.
+		Nested schema for **quiesce_groups**:
+			* `quiesce_mode` - (Required, String) Specifies quiesce mode for applying quiesce rules.
+			  * Constraints: Allowable values are: `kQuiesceTogether`, `kQuiesceIndependently`.
+			* `quiesce_rules` - (Required, List) Specifies a list of quiesce rules.
+			Nested schema for **quiesce_rules**:
+				* `pod_selector_labels` - (Optional, List) Specifies the labels to select a pod.
+				Nested schema for **pod_selector_labels**:
+					* `key` - (Computed, String) The key of the label, used to identify the label.
+					* `value` - (Computed, String) The value associated with the label key.
+				* `post_snapshot_hooks` - (Required, List) Specifies the hooks to be applied after taking snapshot.
+				Nested schema for **post_snapshot_hooks**:
+					* `commands` - (Required, List) Specifies the commands.
+					* `container` - (Optional, String) Specifies the name of the container.
+					* `fail_on_error` - (Optional, Boolean) Specifies whether to fail on error or not.
+					* `timeout` - (Optional, Integer) Specifies timeout for the operation.
+				* `pre_snapshot_hooks` - (Required, List) Specifies the hooks to be applied before taking snapshot.
+				Nested schema for **pre_snapshot_hooks**:
+					* `commands` - (Required, List) Specifies the commands.
+					* `container` - (Optional, String) Specifies the name of the container.
+					* `fail_on_error` - (Optional, Boolean) Specifies whether to fail on error or not.
+					* `timeout` - (Optional, Integer) Specifies timeout for the operation.
+	* `source_id` - (Computed, Integer) Specifies the id of the parent of the objects.
+	* `source_name` - (Computed, String) Specifies the name of the parent of the objects.
+	* `vlan_params` - (Optional, List) Specifies VLAN params associated with the backup/restore operation.
+	Nested schema for **vlan_params**:
+		* `disable_vlan` - (Optional, Boolean) If this is set to true, then even if VLANs are configured on the system, the partition VIPs will be used for the restore.
+		* `interface_name` - (Optional, String) Interface group to use for backup/restore.
+If this is not specified, primary interface group for the cluster will be used.
+		* `vlan_id` - (Optional, Integer) If this is set, then the Cohesity host name or the IP address associated with this VLAN is used for mounting Cohesity's view on the remote host.
+	* `volume_backup_failure` - (Optional, Boolean) Specifies whether to process with backup if volumes backup fails.
 * `endpoint_type` - (Optional, String) Backup Recovery Endpoint type.
 By default set to "public".
 * `instance_id` - (Optional, String) Backup Recovery instance ID.
 If provided here along with region, the provider constructs the endpoint URL using them, which overrides any value set through environment variables or the `endpoints.json` file.
 * `region` - (Optional, String) Backup Recovery region.
 If provided here along with instance_id, the provider constructs the endpoint URL using them, which overrides any value set through environment variables or the `endpoints.json` file.